 (ii) The TSO will notify each Generator in writing where Transmission System Outages may operationally affect such Generator's CDGUs (and/or in the case of a CCGT Installation, CCGT Modules, as provided under OC2), Controllable WFPSs, and Dispatchable WFPSs including, in particular, proposed start dates and end dates of relevant Transmission System Outages including, in particular, proposed start dates and end dates of relevant Transmission System Outages.
 The TSO will also indicate where a need exists to use Intertripping, emergency switching, emergency load management or other measures including restrictions on the Dispatch of CDGUs and/or Dispatchable WFPS and/or Controllable WFPSs to allow the security of the NI System to be maintained within the Licence Standards.
 The TSO will also inform the DNO and each Large Demand Customers of the aspects of the plan which may affect it.

 The provisions of this paragraph OC2.8.4 also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.8.4 also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generating Unit” or a “Demand Side Unit”.

 OC2.8.5 Short Term Operational Planning - Planning in Year 0 Down to the Programming Phase